sebhoerl/matsim-fleetpy/README.md

 In `example/rejecting_dispatcher.py` the Euclidean/Bipartite dispatcher from above is extended with rejections: If a request is still not picked up once the `latestPickupTime` is exceeded, it is rejected.

+## Q-learning dispatcher

+In `example/qlearning_dispatcher.py` a simple Q-learning algorithm is implemented for relocating the vehicles while the assignment of requests is performed using Bipartite matching (see above).
+The example spans a rectangular grid with configurable size and resulting `N` cells over the network.
+Furthermore, unassigned vehicles are moved to a new destination in `T` time steps (every 30min, for instance).
+The state space of the vehicles is, hence, `N x T`.
+In every decision step, the vehicles decide to go to any of the `N` zones, so the action space is of size `N`.
+The resulting Q matrix is `N x T x N`.
+Each time an unassigned vehicle is sent for relocation, the reward is tracked until the next decision epoch.
+The reward is represented by the number of picked up after having received the relocation instruction.
+All rewards are integrated using the [standard definition](https://en.wikipedia.org/wiki/Q-learning).

 ## Communication interface

 - Initialization: first message sent to MATSim to open the conversation